 Many of us may have already forgotten to stick to that budget that we set up earlier in the year.
-If you’ve got a bit side-tracked, Easter is a great time to pause and revisit your financial plans – and turn those dreams into real-life goals.
+If you’ve got a bit side-tracked, Easter could be a great time to pause and revisit your financial plans – and turn those dreams into real-life goals.

 Here are four handy tips to get you back on track:

-2. Better manage your debts: If the amount of money you owe isn't going down, it may be worth having a look at your statements and see where you can make improvements.
-For example, late payments will incur extra fees and more interest on top - being aware of where your money is going will help you make plans to avoid unnecessary expenses.
-Or if you have been paying the minimum amount, consider putting extra cash from a tax return or gifts towards paying off your existing debts.
+If the amount of money you owe isn't going down, it may be worth having a look at your loan statements and see where you can look to make changes.
+For example, late payments are likely to incur extra fees and additonal interest - being aware of where your money is going can help you plan to avoid unnecessary fees and charges.
+Or if you have been paying the minimum amount, perhaps consider putting extra cash from a tax return or gifts towards paying off your existing debts.
 Read our top tips for cutting down on credit card debts here.

 Did you know?
-Consolidating debts may be a good option if you want to get on top of your existing debts and make your monthly repayments a lot more manageable.
-Consider the pros and cons here before applying.
+Consolidating debts may be an option if you want to get on top of your existing debts and make monthly repayments more manageable.
+Consider some pros and cons here.

-If you’d like some information on how Pepper Money can help with debt consolidation through refinancing, talk to us today on 13 73 77 to discuss your options or speak to an accredited Pepper Money Broker.
+If you’d like some information on how Pepper Money could help with debt consolidation through refinancing your home loan, talk to us today on 137 377 to discuss your options or speak to an accredited Pepper Money Broker.
 We’re here to help.

 This article provides you with factual information only and is not intended to imply any recommendation about any financial product(s) or constitute tax advice.
 If you require financial or tax advice you should consult a licensed financial or tax adviser.
 Neither Pepper nor its related bodies, nor their directors, employees or agents accept any responsibility for loss or liability which may arise from accessing or reliance on any of the information contained in this article.
 For information about whether a Pepper loan may be suitable for you, call Pepper on 13 73 77 or speak to an accredited Pepper Money broker.